qingh2o/Password-Generator-JavaScript/README.md

 ![Confirm Uppercase Characters Screenshot](./screenshots/confirm_uppercase_characters.png)

-* Alert with error message when user doesn't select any character type.
+* Alert with an error message when the password length meets the criteria, but the user doesn't select any character type.

 ![Error Message Without Any Type Screenshot](./screenshots/error_select_no_type.png)